-Each of your lenders will provide you with a repayment schedule for your loans that will specify when your first payment is due as well as the amount of your monthly payment.
+Each of your lenders will provide you with a repayment schedule for your loans that will specify both when your first payment is due and the amount of your monthly payment.
 Please read the repayment schedule carefully and be sure you understand it before you sign it.
 Your lenders will also provide you with a monthly billing statement.

 Under most loan programs, you will be allowed a grace period between the time your registration falls below half time and the time you have to begin repayment.
-This is to allow you time to get established in a new job and a new living situation.
-Interest on all subsidized Federal Stafford Loans will not begin to accrue until the end of the grace period; however, you are responsible for interest on all unsubsidized Federal Stafford Loans from the date of disbursement.
-Please refer to your promissory note for length of grace period.
+This grace period allows you time to get established in a new job and a new living situation.
+Interest on all subsidized Federal Stafford Loans will not begin to accrue until the end of the grace period. owever, you are responsible for interest on all unsubsidized Federal Stafford Loans from the date of disbursement.
+Please refer to your promissory note for the grace period length.

 Loan Forgiveness under the Stafford Loan